lchski/lucascherkewski.com/_newsletters/2018-11-18-63-laurel-creek-conservation-area.md

 In 1954, the people of Waterloo were getting a bit antsy.
 Laurel Creek (the actual creek itself), which runs right through the city’s downtown, was prone to flooding—flooding ain’t great for a rapidly developing city.

 The GRCA, responsible for flood management, decided to investigate how to manage this unruly waterway.
-They commissioned an engineering report, which gave four possible sites for a reservoir.
-The report focused entirely on managing the water levels, with no mention of recreation.
+They commissioned an engineering report, which identified four possible sites for a reservoir.
+The report focused entirely on managing the creek’s water levels, with no mention of recreation.

 For reasons that aren’t entirely clear, the GRCA didn’t build a reservoir in 1954.
 Six years later, they commissioned a second engineering report on the same issue.
 This time, the engineers proposed the current-day site of Laurel Creek Conservation Area.
-Interestingly, they cited the reservoir’s potential to include a beach and offer swimming—in other words, the engineers had picked up on the recreational craze.
+Interestingly, this time they cited the reservoir’s potential to include a beach and offer swimming—in other words, the engineers had picked up on the recreational craze.

 How do we get to Laurel Creek Conservation Area?
 In 1964, the GRCA decided to build the reservoir, but they didn’t mention anything about recreation.
 It wasn’t until three years later that they added recreational components, at the third-highest capital cost of any of their recreation areas.
 Now the park was open, but would it be a success?